An introduction to contemporary culture

 The Mount’s Cultural Studies program is the only degree program of its kind to be offered in Eastern Canada.
 In this program, you will study the nature and criticism of culture in its multiple forms and expressions, including literature, film, visual art, and popular culture.
 This interdisciplinary program fosters inquiry into the social and political conditions in which thought and expression take place.
-Forms of cultural expression such as films, literature, and paintings are thus analyzed both as texts and as practices in context.
 That is: What is happening?
 Why?
 Who/what did it?
 And under what conditions?

 - Choose flexible options to select Cultural Studies as a major, combined major, concentration or minor.
 Read the official Academic Calendar Program Description »